 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

 Confession time.
-You ready?
+Are you ready?

 I don’t love mashed potatoes.
 I know, I know….that’s a blasphemous statement.